-We humans, and all living beings, are a group of active energy.
+Humans, as well as all living beings, have complex energy systems flowing through them.
 We constantly exchange energy with the external environment that we are living in.
 We also produce, consume and balance energy internally.
 Therefore, it is essential to study our energy system to understand how our body works.
-Unfortunately, our medical research only discovered very limited knowledge of our energy system.
-Recent biochemistry research has only scratched the surface of our body's energy transactions through biochemistry studies.
+Unfortunately, our current medical science has discovered very limited knowledge of our body's energy system.
+Our knowledge of biochemistry and physiology barely made scratches in the field of how our body's energy system works.
 There are several forms of energy that are related to medicine.
 This article will discuss and define stored energy, external energy, internal energy, and life energy.

 We can define the energy that is immediately outside of our body as external energy.
 Unlike stored energy, external energy typically has no describable shape.
-It is the energy that fills our entire atmosphere, and it is the energy that directly contacts our bare skin.
+It is the energy that fills our atmosphere, and it is the energy that is immediately outside of our body and that contacts our bare skin.
 Energies such as cold, hot, summer heat, dryness, dampness, and wind are examples of external energy types.
-As the external energy is constantly in contact with our energy system, it always influences and exchanges energy with our body's energy system.
+As the external energy is constantly in contact with our body's energy system, it easily influences and exchanges energy with our body's energy system.
 Throughout human history, we developed many devices to help us to protect our energy system.
-For example, human beings invented clothing to isolate the external energy from contacting our skin to reduce the effects of the external energy on our body.
-In addition, heating and air conditioning are energy systems that we developed to protect us from external energy influences due to the fluctuations in the natural atmosphere energy system.
+For example, we invented clothing to insolate the external energy from contacting our skin directly so that it reduces the effects of the external energy on our body.
+In addition, heating and air conditioning systems are the energy systems that we invented to protect us from the fluctuations of the natural external atmosphere energy systems.

 Life energy is a group of interactive energy systems that supports living beings throughout their entire lives.
 As a form of stored energy, DNA guides living beings through their life development, before and after their birth.
 Life energy constantly exchanges and balance itself in organ, tissue, and cell levels.
 In addition, an individual's life energy is continuously influenced and seeking balance with external energy.